FAIR-by-design-TEST/template-lottie/resources/Research Data and Open Science/Learning Unit 2/LU2-ResearchData-plan.md

 ---
-title: What is Research Data?-plan
+title: What is Research Data?
 author:
   - Lottie Provost
 tags: